‘The Theft of Assam and Bengal’s Mandate: Mission to Destroy Indian Democracy’

 The failure of the apex court

-All the efforts by the West Bengal government to secure intervention of the Supreme Court to stop the arbitrary functioning and abuse of power by the Chief Election Commissioner Gyanesh Kumar have failed.
-It is difficult to understand as to why the apex court was reluctant to intervene to correct the numerous anomalies in the SIR exercise, questioning even its constitutional validity, by many eminent citizens in their Petions.
-This has emboldened the CEC to excise unbridled power to conduct the elections as per his whims and fancies, in gross violation of existing laws and rules.
+All the efforts by the West Bengal government to secure intervention of the Supreme Court to stop the arbitrary functioning and abuse of power by the CEC Gyanesh Kumar have failed.
+It is difficult to understand as to why the apex court was reluctant to intervene to correct the numerous anomalies in the SIR exercise, questioning even its constitutional validity, by many eminent citizens in their Petitions.
 The Supreme Court Bench headed by the Chief Justice Surya Kant declined the prayer to delay the voter roll freeze on April 6 - the last date for filing nomination for the first phase - so that the voters whose names are included in the ‘logical discrepancies ‘list and whose appeals are pending could get a chance to vote in the election scheduled on 23 April.

 And the plea of Sr. Advocate Shyam Divan, appearing for West Bengal, that the appellate tribunals should be asked to dispose of the appeals by April 15, is also rejected stating that the tribunal’s hearing cannot be ‘compressed’.
-The Court even saying that if a voter fails to vote this time, it doesn’t mean he cannot vote next time is so shocking.
-That is how more than 27 lakh voters, that is 12%, were denied the right to vote in Bengal.
+The Court saying that if a voter fails to vote this time, it doesn’t mean he cannot vote next time is shocking.

 Pratap Bhanu Mehta in an article in The Indian Express, May 5,2026, expresses concern about the direction in which the Indian state is heading: “These results consolidate the unprecedented national electoral prowess of the BJP and the ideological supremacy of Hindutva.
 Hindu-Muslim polarisation nearly displaces all other axes...the use of the Election Commission… the taming of the Supreme Court... the effects of the SIR process…the inconvenience and pain it imposed seemed to become a source of the BJP’s strength rather than cause for punishment.
 Whether or not it decisively tilted the electoral outcome, it became handy for mobilisation and demonstration of its institutional capture.
 The Assam-Bengal template will go national; it seems to fuel support for the BJP rather than resistance”.